-The People's Orchestra Story
+The People's Orchestra - how it all began

 The People’s Orchestra was founded by Sarah Marshall in 2012.
 Initially a six-month Arts Council England funded project run by Sarah’s social enterprise The Change Consortium, The People’s Orchestra became the very first orchestra in the UK to become a Charitably Incorporated Organisation (CIO).